Hezkore/linux-script-hub/README.md

 * NVIDIA Drivers
 * Media Codecs

+## Generic Category

+The generic category contains scripts that are not specific to any particular distribution, and can be run on any Linux distribution.

+It currently contains the following scripts:

+* Configure Git

 ## Contribution

 Feel free to contribute to this repository by submitting a pull request with your changes or additions, ensuring they adhere to the established script standards.